30 sec brief

 Each TDF has a specific year in its name.
 Acme TDF 2030, Acme TDF 2045 etc. Pick a TDF with a year that is close to when you expect to retire, That’s it, you’re done.
 That single TDF will invest in a mix of stocks, bonds and cash.
 If you’re in your 20s, 30s and 40s it will tilt more toward stocks, and in your 50s and 60s will move more of the portfolio into bonds and cash.

 Don’t Overload on Company Stock.
 Some companies with publicly traded stock, make their stock available in the 401(k) plan.
-In years past, many employers made their matching contribution in company stock.
+In years past, many employers made their matching contributions in company stock.
 Be careful.
-It is risky to keep more than 10% of any investment portfolio in one stock.
+It is risky to keep more than 10 percent of any investment portfolio in one stock.
 That’s not a bet against your employer, it’s smart portfolio risk management.

 Hands Off Until Retirement.
 A dangerous quirk of 401(k)s is that when you leave a job you are allowed to cash out your 401(k).
 That’s typically a really bad move.
 You will likely owe a 10 percent early withdrawal penalty, and income tax if you had a Traditional 401(k).
 Earnings on a Roth 401(k) withdrawal you take out early will also be subject to tax.)Moreover, money you cash out today is money you won’t have for retirement.